Iran says cyberattack closes gas stations across country

 Indra previously targeted firms in Syria, where President Bashar Assad has held onto power through Iran’s intervention in his country’s grinding war.

+Subsidies allow Iranian motorists to buy regular gasoline at 15,000 rials per liter.
+That’s 5 cents a liter, or about 20 cents a gallon.
+After a monthly 60-liter quota, it costs 30,000 rials a liter.
+That’s 10 cents a liter or 41 cents a gallon.
+Regular gasoline costs 89 cents a liter or $3.38 a gallon on average in the U.S., according to AAA.

+In 2019, Iran faced days of mass protests across some 100 cities and towns over gasoline prices rising.
+Security forces arrested thousands and Amnesty International said it believes 304 people were killed in a government crackdown.
+Tuesday’s cyberattack came in the same month in the Persian calendar as the gasoline protests in 2019.

-The attack also came on the birthday of the late Shah Mohammad Reza Pahlavi, who, stricken with cancer, fled the country in 1979 just before the Islamic Revolution.
+The attack also came on the birthday of the late Shah Mohammad Reza Pahlavi who, stricken with cancer, fled the country in 1979 just before the Islamic Revolution.

-Iran has faced a series of cyberattacks, including one that leaked video of abuses its notorious Evin prison in August.
+Iran has faced a series of cyberattacks, including one that leaked video of abuses at its notorious Evin prison in August.

 The country disconnected much of its government infrastructure from the internet after the Stuxnet computer virus — widely believed to be a joint U.S.-Israeli creation — disrupted thousands of Iranian centrifuges in the country’s nuclear sites in the late 2000s.